mahyar1232000/DeepSeek-FX-Pro/README.md

        python -c "from utils.SecurityModule import encrypt_file, load_key; encrypt_file('config/credentials.json', '
        config/credentials.enc', load_key())"

+		OR

+	Run the Script: Execute the script to generate the key and encrypt your credentials: python config/CredentialGeneration.py

+		This will create two files in the same directory:

+			key.key: Contains the Fernet key.
+			credentials.enc: Contains the encrypted credentials.

 4. Configure parameters in `config/config.yaml`

 5. Run the bot: